vanboxen/vanboxen.github.io/posts/Welcome file.md

 Hurray!
 We have everything that we need.

 ## Let's first create our site locally
 Now that we have everything installed is time to setup our site locally.
-Later on, I will explain hho
+Later on, I will explain how to move it outside your device.

+Go to whatever folder you want and create a specific one for the site.

+    cd Desk ; mkdir my_site

 # Most common topics